chipmuenk/pyfda/docs/source/manual/input_coeffs.rst

    :align: center
    :width: 50%

-   Screenshot of the coefficients tab for fixpoint formats
+   Screenshot of the coefficients tab for fixpoint formats (binary display)

 Fixpoint Formats
 ~~~~~~~~~~~~~~~~
-Coefficients can be displayed in float format (the format returned by the
-filter design algorithm) with the maximum precision.
-This is also called
-"Real World Value" (RWV).

 Any other format (Binary,
 Hex, Decimal, CSD) is a fixpoint format with a fixed number of binary places